anna-yefrem/scala-notebook/fppis/ex2.md

 ### Conlusion

-The use of a higher-order function is not as straightfoward as variables at first glance, expecially when there is anonymous functions.
+The use of a high-order function is not as straightfoward as variables at first glance, expecially when there is anonymous functions.
 Let's look at the example:

 ```scala
 def singletonSet(elem: Int): (Int) => Boolean = (x: Int) => x == elem